ChrisWeaver1/chrisweaver1.github.io/home.md

 Software developer with a background in ethical hacking

-Currently working as a full stack developer, using Dotnet core, Microsoft SQL, MongoDB, NodeJS, Angular and Electron.
+Currently working as a full stack developer, using a variety of tech including Dotnet core, Microsoft SQL, MongoDB, NodeJS, Angular and Electron.

 I enjoy playing with all sorts of tech and learning new stuff.
 Feel free to check out the [projects](/projects) and [blog](/blog) sections for details!